kubrickfr/avsc-wiki/Advanced-usage.md

 }
 ```

-In the above example, if the filter matches roughly 1% of the time, we are able
+In the above example, using randomly generated records, if the filter matches
-to get a **400%** throughput increase (using randomly generated records).
+roughly 1% of the time, we are able to get a **400%** throughput increase
+compared to decoding the full record each time!
+The heavier the schema (and the
+closer to the beginning of the record the used fields are), the higher this
+increase will be.

 ## Logical types